-I spend just as much time troubleshooting Miva Merchant issues as I do customizing storefronts.
-I’ve found that no matter how much you foolproof something, someone out there can, and will, find a way to break its functionality.
-Fortunately, users of Miva Merchant often need only follow a few steps to keep their online stores running clean and troubleshoot issues.
+I spend just as much time troubleshooting Miva Merchant issues as customizing storefronts.
+I’ve found that no matter how you foolproof something, someone out there can, and will, find a way to break its functionality.
+Fortunately, Miva Merchant users often need only follow a few steps to keep their online stores running clean and troubleshoot issues.

 Delete, Pack, Pack